 Perelman School of Medicine

-Emile Mohler of the School of Medicine comments on the harmful effects of salty foods on the heart.
+Susan Mandel of the Perelman School of Medicine comments on the thyroid drug shortage.

 PHILADELPHIA — Engineering structures on the smallest possible scales — using molecules and individual atoms as building blocks — is both physically and conceptually challenging.
 An interdisciplinary team of researchers at the University of Pennsylvania has now developed a method of computationally selecting the best of these blocks, drawing inspiration from the similar behavior of proteins in making biological structures.

 Media Contact:Laura Cavender | email@example.com | 202-415-9881May 27, 2011

 Penn Announces Partnership With Chinese Academy of Sciences for Center of Excellence in Brain Mapping

 BEIJING, CHINA –- In a ceremony today, the University of Pennsylvania (Penn) announced a collaboration agreement with the Chinese Academy of Sciences (CAS) to develop a joint Center of Excellence in Brain Mapping for the purpose of collaborative research and education in neuroimaging.